-Nothing unfolds as slowly as you might first imagine on a cycling or bicycle touring trip.
+Nothing unfolds as slowly as you might first imagine on a cycling or bicycle touring trip, especially when you’re cycling in Taiwan and its east coast roads.
 You trade pain for adventure, long rides for meaningful moments, hurried life for a dash of uncertainty.

 Taiwan, a clear underrated destination that not many would think of fitting "cycling" as part of their plan until decades ago.
 Often compared to China, you'll find that Taiwanese people do not relate to Chinese mainland characteristics and etiquette.
 As a matter of fact, the Taiwanese are very fond of the Japanese.
 Japan happens to be Taiwan's former colonizer of 50 years.

 An island of 23 million people, it has strong cultural appeal to Japan.
 Older Taiwanese often mark the Japanese colonial era as a turning point in their country's development.
 This explains the clean streets, top-notched railway system and durable agriculture know-hows.